telefonicaid/iotagent-node-lib/scripts/legacy_expression_tool/README.md

 All                                                    1        1   2
 ```

+### Fields in which expressions may be used

+The script implements expression detection and translation in the following fields in group/device documents at DB:

+* active.expression
+* active.entity_name
+* active.reverse
+* attributes.expression
+* attributes.entity_name
+* attributes.expression
+* commands.expression
+* endpoint
+* entityNameExp
+* explicitAttrs

 ### Known issues

 #### Execution with `expressionlanguage` set to `jexlall`

 When executing the script with `expressionlanguage` set to `jexlall`, the script will look for all the documents
-containing legacy expressions (in some of the expression capable fields) or the existence of the `expressionLanguage` field.
+containing legacy expressions (in some of the [expression capable fields](#fields-in-which-expressions-may-be-used)) or the existence of the `expressionLanguage` field.
 This would change the number of documents found, and the statistics will include extra documents.

 Running the script with the option set to `jexl` would not include such extra documents in statistics.